pingcap/docs/ticdc/troubleshoot-ticdc.md

 # Common Problems and Troubleshooting

-This document lists some common problems while using TiCDC and gives appropriate solutions.
+This document includes some common problems while using TiCDC and appropriate solutions.
 It also summarizes some common operation failures and ways to fix them.

 ## How to choose start-ts while starting a task